Chenwangxing/GHGNN-Master/README.md

 # GHGNN-Master

-The code and weights have been released, enjoy it！ You can easily run the model！ To use the pretrained models at checkpoint/ and evaluate the model prediction and real-time performance, run:  test.py
+The code and weights have been released, enjoy it！ You can easily run the model！ To use the pretrained models at checkpoint/ and evaluate the model prediction and real-time performance, run:  test.py!

+Run test.py to view the model's average displacement error (ADE), final displacement error (FDE), model parameters, GPU memory allocated, GPU memory reserved, Average inference time per run, and FPS.

 ## Code Structure
 checkpoint folder: contains the trained models